In this article we share 6 Tips to Get Video Branding Right.

-- If you have images of your own or if you’re going to create them digitally, make sure the said images reflect the tone, color palette, and ideas of your brand.
+- If you have images of your own or if you’re going to create them digitally, make sure the said images reflect the tone, colour palette, and ideas of your brand.

-You could also try adding elements such as floral patterns, polka dots, and icons to the videos.
-If you consistently add them to the right places and use the same color palette.
+You can also try adding elements such as floral patterns, polka dots, and icons to the videos.
+Please consistently add them to the right places and use the same colour palette.
 They’ll become part of your brand and people will recognize you with these elements.
 If someone copies your style, people will always know who made them originally.